 Plain English Breakdown

-This act changes how stenographer-reporters at the Board of Tax Appeals prepare transcripts and establishes a pool of thirty emergency court reporters employed by the Louisiana Supreme Court with specific rules about their salaries, travel expenses, and duties.
+This act changes rules about court reporters and establishes a pool of thirty emergency court reporters employed by the Louisiana Supreme Court.

 What This Bill Does

-- Establishes a pool of thirty emergency court reporters employed by the Louisiana Supreme Court who can be assigned to any district court as needed.
+- Establishes a pool of thirty emergency court reporters employed or approved by the Louisiana Supreme Court to help district courts when needed.

 Who It Names or Affects

-- Court reporters employed by the Louisiana Supreme Court
+- Emergency court reporters employed or approved by the Louisiana Supreme Court

 Terms To Know